dsyph3r/symblog-docs/docs/configuration-and-templating.rst

     {% block title %}The blog title goes here{% endblock %}

-In the above example we have extended the base template that first defined the title block.
+In the above example we have extended the applications base template that first defined the title block.
+You'll notice the template format used with the ``extends`` directive is missing the ``Bundle`` and the ``Controller`` parts.
+Remember the template format is ``bundle:controller:template``.
+By excluding the ``Bundle`` and the ``Controller`` parts we are specifiying the use of the application level templates defined at ``app/Resources/views/``.

 Next we have defined another title block and put in some content, in this case the blog title.
 As the parent template already contains a title block, it is overridden by our new one.
 The title would now output as 'The blog title goes here - symblog'.
 This functionality provided by